 If the vision of the project catches your attention.
 Here are the not to be missed details of the project –

 Created by developers, for developers.
 MATIC rebranded itself to Polygon network in 2021 to serve a bigger purpose.
 Polygon is the first-ever framework to offer interoperability features in the Ethereum blockchain, something similar to Polkdot (DOT).
 In layman’s terms, connecting all the Ethereum-based blockchains within the Ethereum network.
 Moving from just a simple scalability solution it has expanded its vision which leads to the name change.

 What is MATIC?

-People often confuse rebranding as the death of MATIC token.
 Just like you have ETH powering up the Ethereum network.
 MATIC token is used to power up the Polygon blockchain network.
 Primarily, the MATIC token is used in securing the system and enabling governance.

 Apart from it, MATIC token is used to pay the transaction fee on the Polygon network, it is also used for staking by the network validators under the POS (Proof of Stake) model.

 Polygon works on a four-layered architecture, each layer serving a different purpose –

 This is the first layer in the Polygon architecture that uses the Ethereum network for security enhancement.
 It comprises of smart contracts which are created on Ethereum.
 The role of smart contracts is to facilitate the following –

 - Dispute Resolving